maeveynot/peach-curl/README.md

 A little command line wrapper for `curl`ing the [Peach](http://peach.cool/) API.

-# Usage
+# Quick Start

 1. Install [jq](https://stedolan.github.io/jq/).
+2. Put `peach` somewhere in your PATH: `install peach /usr/local/bin`
-2. Run once to log in (this stores the response in `~/.peach-session`).
+3. Run `peach` once to log in (this stores the response in `~/.peach-session`).
-3. Run again to get a list of known API endpoints and example commands.
+4. Run it again to get a list of known API endpoints and example commands.
-4. Run again with some arguments to make a request: `peach [options] ENDPOINT [curl options]`
+5. Run it again with some arguments to make a request: `peach [options] ENDPOINT [curl options]`

 # Options